beaverbuilder/documentation/docs/assistant.md

 sidebar_label: Introduction
 ---

 How to manage your WordPress assets using the Assistant Pro Cloud and Assistant WordPress plugin.

+## TODO!

+- [ ] Add Assistant video
+- [ ] Add more content to this introduction page.
+- [ ] What is the Assistant plugin?
+- [ ] What is the Assistant Pro cloud?

 ## Assistant Features